fileturn/fileturn_gem/README.md

 #### Notifications

-You can also request notification to be sent to you whenver the status of a file changes.
+You can also request notification to be sent to you whenever the status of a file changes.
 Go into your [Dashboard](http://fileturn.net/dashboard/notifications) and specify a notification url.

 We will hit this notification url with the new status of the file and the file_id.